KRQE

-KRQE (channel 13) is a television station in Albuquerque, New Mexico, United States, affiliated with CBS and Fox.
-Owned by Nexstar Media Group, it is sister to de facto CW owned-and-operated station KWBQ (channel 19) and MyNetworkTV affiliate KASY-TV (channel 50), both owned by Mission Broadcasting with certain services provided by Nexstar through shared services agreements.
+KRQE (channel 13) is a television station in Albuquerque, New Mexico, United States, affiliated with the Fox network.
+It is owned by Nexstar Media Group and operated alongside KWBQ (channel 19), an affiliate of The CW, and KASY-TV (channel 50), an independent station with MyNetworkTV.
 The three stations share studios on Broadcast Plaza in Albuquerque; KRQE's transmitter is located on Sandia Crest, east of Albuquerque.

-KRQE went on the air as KGGM-TV on October 4, 1953.
+KRQE went on the air as CBS affiliate KGGM-TV on October 4, 1953.
 It was owned by the Hebenstreit family alongside KGGM radio and the first Albuquerque TV station to transmit from Sandia Crest.
-While it was remembered for non-local programs such as Captain Billy, a popular children's show that ended when the host was murdered in 1972, it was a laggard in the area of local news, with low ratings and poor quality.
+While it was remembered for non-news local programs such as Captain Billy, a popular children's show that ended when the host was murdered in 1972, it was a laggard in the area of local news, with low ratings and poor quality.
 General manager Bruce Hebenstreit produced several made-for-TV movies at the station in an attempt to create a market for its own programming; the movies exacerbated strife within the family, which only ended when Bruce died in 1987.
 The station made its most credible effort at news to that time when it hired veteran Albuquerque anchor Dick Knipfing; it became a more competitive third-place outlet but lost viewers after Knipfing departed in 1989.

 Though KGGM-TV had been at a disadvantage in its coverage of outstate New Mexico, this changed in 1989 when the company acquired KBIM-TV in Roswell, giving it parity with its competitors in southeastern New Mexico and folding Roswell into the Albuquerque television market.
 The acquisition strained the Hebenstreits' finances and was a major factor in their decision to sell the station to Lee Enterprises in 1991.
 Seeking a fresh start, Lee changed the call sign from KGGM-TV to KRQE in 1992.
 Lee added a second full-power satellite by purchasing KREZ-TV in Durango, Colorado, in 1994, and helped build KASY-TV in 1995.
 In the early 2000s, after Knipfing returned, KRQE experienced a surge in news ratings and began competing for first place under the ownership of Emmis Communications.

 LIN TV acquired KRQE and four other Emmis stations in 2005.
 It acquired KASA-TV, then Albuquerque's Fox affiliate, the next year and brought its operations and newscast under KRQE's control.
 In the mid-2010s LIN was acquired by Media General and Media General by Nexstar; the latter deal required KASA-TV to be divested, resulting in the Fox affiliation moving to a subchannel of KRQE.
-The station produces local newscasts for the CBS and Fox subchannels.
+On August 1, 2026, the CBS affiliation moved to a subchannel of KOAT-TV (channel 7), with Fox becoming the primary offering from KRQE.